cjara002/cj-portfolio/README.md

 ### Built Using React and Vite

 I live and breathe React!<br />
 It is my bread and butter.
-I am open to other frameworks though.
+I am open to other frameworks though.<br />
 I moved away from CRA to Vite.
 Vite seems more lightweight.